-A magnificent fifth floor (with lift) apartment in this avant-garde development comprises two bedrooms, one with en-suite bathroom, a separate shower room and open plan living/dining space.
+A magnificent first floor apartment in this avant-garde development comprises two bedrooms, one with en-suite bathroom, a separate shower room and open plan living/dining space.

 Photos are CGI's of apartments within the development and may not reflect a specific apartment.